 - How to put together a wellbeing action plan

 - How to have a conversation about mental health

 Mindset is a series of 19 self-coaching modules that are available to access from your computer, tablet or mobile phone.
-There are a range of modules that you might find helpful to support your wellbeing whilst staying at home.
+There are a range of modules that you might find helpful to support your wellbeing.
 These include:

 - Stress test,

 - If you have previously registered with Mindset simply log in to your account

 - If you have not previously registered, to access the highlighted topics, or any of the other Mindset resources, please visit Mindset self-coaching or contact Staff Learning and Development

 - Top tips for taking care of yourself